Marston Bigot: Gardens

 The garden at Marston House is listed Grade II in the Register of Parks and Gardens of Special Historic Interest in England.

 The gardens were laid out by Stephen Switzer between 1724 and 1745.
 They cover an approximately rectangular area of approximately 8.5 ha.
 They include a rustic, rectangular-shaped, above-ground limestone grotto dating from 1743, north-east of the house near the Frome road, which was built by James Scott.

 Much of the 18th century layout is now hidden by a lake which was created in the 1820s and 1830s, as part of a restyling in the style of Capability Brown, with advice from William Sawrey Gilpin.

 Church

 The small stone church, dedicated to St Leonard, was built on the site of an older one and was opened to the public in 1789.
 It has a tower containing a fine peal of eight bells.
-It was altered in 1844 by Edward Davis.
+It was altered in 1844 by the architect Edward Davis.
 The nave has three bays with semi-circular headed windows with heavily enriched surrounds and an elaborate hammerbeam roof.
 It has been designated by English Heritage as a Grade I listed building.
 The stained glass in the east window dates from the 15th century and is from Altenberg Abbey near Cologne, Germany.
 It depicts a scene from the early life of St Bernard, the driving force of the Cistercian order.

 Henry Waldegrave, 11th Earl Waldegrave, was rector of the village from 1905 to 1912, and lived in the rectory, which is also a listed building.